-- Program Director for the state if this information is not available in the procedures section of the SVT. - No two specialists' ratings will be the same, so there likely will be some discrepancy among the scores from the different state SVT's based on this factor. - Seed quality is very dependent on environmental conditions that prevailed before and after maturity, and that plus the inherent inconsistency among rating systems and criteria should be considered before assigning importance to a particular variety's seed quality rating.
+- No two specialists' ratings will be the same, so there likely will be some disparity among the scores from the different state SVT's based on this factor. - Seed quality is very dependent on environmental conditions that prevailed before and after maturity, and that plus the inherent inconsistency among rating systems and criteria should be considered before assigning importance to a particular variety's seed quality rating.